Ohtani open to longterm talks with Angels in offseason

 Ohtani is finishing his fourth season with the Angels and is signed to an $8.5 million, two-year contract that pays $5.5 million next year in its final season.
 He is eligible for salary arbitration after the 2022 season and free agency following the 2023 season, if the rules do not change following the expiration of the collective bargaining agreement on Dec.
 1.

-Ohtani entered the final day as the presumptive leader in the AL MVP race after going 9-2 with a 3.18 ERA in 23 starts on the mound, and hitting 45 home runs at the plate.
+Ohtani is the presumptive leader in the AL MVP race after going 9-2 with a 3.18 ERA in 23 starts on the mound.

 “I was really happy to get through the season without any injuries,” Ohtani said.
 “And honestly, I wish I could have done a season like this a little earlier.
 This is my fourth year so I think it took a little too long.”